artisan-roaster-scope/artisan/_docs/14-statistics.md

 ![phases example](/assets/images/gsg/Three Phases.png)

-These Phases depend on your settings in Configuration>Phases.
-The Characteristics, at the bottom of your graph post roast, show basic information on the roast, like date, time, beans, batch-size, roast-loss, on the x-axis label if you have entered some of this information in Roast>Properties.
+These Phases depend on your settings in `Configuration` >> `Phases`.
+The Characteristics, at the bottom of your graph post roast, show basic information on the roast, like date, time, beans, batch-size, roast-loss, on the x-axis label if you have entered some of this information in `Roast` >> `Properties`.
 Time after First Crack is now shown as a Characteristic at the bottom of the chart.
 You have to enter Charge and Drop in order to get statistics which can be either manually via an event button or automatically.

 The Roast Summary shows roast information on the right, post roast: core information on the roast (batch number, title, date, ambient data, machine), information on the green beans (name in two lines, screen size, density, moisture and batch size), and information on the roasted beans (density, moisture, color, AUC, roasting & cupping notes).
 The transparency and line length can be configured and the content of the statistic summary box can now be exported for printing.